nandac/letterloom/docs/manual.typ

 paper-size: "legal"     // Legal (8.5 × 14 in)
 ```

-For additional details, refer to #link("https://typst.app/docs/reference/layout/page/#parameters-paper")[Typst's documentation on paper sizes].
+For more information, see #link("https://typst.app/docs/reference/layout/page/#parameters-paper")[Typst's documentation on paper sizes].

 #v(20pt)

 *`margins`* #h(15pt) #highlight-type.auto-type #h(5pt) or #h(5pt) #highlight-type.relative #h(5pt) or #h(5pt) #highlight-type.dictionary

-Sets the margins of the letter.
+Defines the margins of the letter.

 #text(size: 10pt)[*Default:* #h(5pt) #highlight-type.auto-type]

-#text(size: 10pt)[The default value of #h(5pt) #highlight-type.auto-type #h(5pt) sets the margins automatically to 2.5/21 times the smaller dimension of the page.
-This results in a 25 mm margin for an A4 page.]
+#text(size: 10pt)[The #h(5pt) #highlight-type.auto-type #h(5pt) setting adjusts margins to 2.5/21 of the page's smaller dimension, resulting in a 25 mm margin for A4 paper.]

 #text(size: 10pt)[*Examples:*]
 ```typ